After 1914 considers the individual contributions and collective ideologies that underwrite global conflict.

 The balance of the series of etchings considers the ideological productions supporting war efforts.
 The series is divided into various groupings—soldiers and officers, monarchs and political leaders, avant-garde artist and organizations, future leaders and war propaganda.

 While these works are focused on the social and cultural mechanisms underwriting the First World War, they are nonetheless relevant in relation to international conflict today.
-The retrospective look allows a long view of the nationalist and heroic rationalizations fueling engines of war.
+The retrospective look allows a long view of the nationalist and heroic rationalizations that fuel engines of war.